barning/THIS-IS-PERSON/README.md

 # Show Me Person!

-This is a simple web application that uses [ml5.js](https://ml5js.org/) library to detect objects in a video stream from the user's camera.
-The application randomly picks an object from a pre-defined list of object names and then prompts the user to find that object.
-Once the object is detected in the video stream, the application draws a bounding box around it and displays a message indicating that the object has been found.
+This is a web application that uses [ml5.js](https://ml5js.org/), [p5js](https://p5js.org/) and [COCO-SSD](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd) model to detect objects in real-time through the webcam of the user.
+The app randomly selects an object and the user's goal is to make the application detect this specific object.

 How to use the application
 --------------------------